MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/managing-web-client-sessions.md

 ## Session host machines

-The left pane of the Session Management snap-in lists the session host machines that are configured to host [!INCLUDE[prodshort](../includes/prodshort.md)] web client sessions.
+The left pane of the Session Management snap-in lists the session host machines that are configured to host Dynamics GP web client sessions.
 Select the machine name to see the detailed information about that machine.
 The following details are provided:

 **Last Status Update**   Indicates the last time that the status information was updated.
 Click Refresh in the ribbon to retrieve the latest information from the Session Central Service.